Salesforce is #1 in Top 10 Online CRM software

 2011.
 Salesforce acquired web-conferencing service DimDim

-Salesforce has announced the acquisition of Indian web-conferencing service DimDim for $31 million.
-It's very appropriate acquisition for Salesforce.
-The company wants to dominate on the collaboration market with its social collaboration system Chatter.
-And web-conferencing and video conferencing (provided DimDim) - are the necessary collaboration components.
-Besides, DimDim can be used as a solution for online presentations and remote support, built into Salesforce Sales Cloud and Service Cloud.
-The only thing that seems inappropriate - is difference in business approach of these two companies.
-DimDim is known for its freemium open-source model, that was very annoying for the key market players - Webex, GoToMeeting, Adobe Connect.
-Salesforce, on the other hand, likes to count money and provide something for free only having counted the profit.
-Therefore, it's not surprising that immediately after the announcement the free SaaS and open-source versions of DimDim have disappeared from the site.
-And those users who are already using the free SaaS version - can continue using it only until March 15, 2011.
-The open-source DimDim version can still be found on Sourceforge.
+Salesforce has recently made a significant acquisition, purchasing the Indian web-conferencing service DimDim for $31 million.
+This acquisition is highly suitable for Salesforce as the company aims to establish dominance in the collaboration market with its social collaboration system, Chatter.
+Web-conferencing and video conferencing, which DimDim provides, are essential components of effective collaboration.
+Furthermore, DimDim can serve as a solution for online presentations and remote support, seamlessly integrated into Salesforce's Sales Cloud and Service Cloud.
+The only aspect that may seem incompatible is the difference in business approaches between these two companies.
+DimDim is well-known for its freemium open-source model, which has been a source of frustration for key market players such as Webex, GoToMeeting, and Adobe Connect.
+On the other hand, Salesforce tends to prioritize revenue generation and provides free offerings only after careful consideration of profitability.
+As a result, it is not surprising that shortly after the acquisition announcement, the free SaaS and open-source versions of DimDim were removed from the website.
+Users who were already utilizing the free SaaS version can continue to do so until March 15, 2011.
+The open-source version of DimDim can still be accessed on Sourceforge.

 2010.
 Salesforce acquired Email/CRM startup